Robert Sarah: Early life and education

 Sarah was born in Ourous, a rural village in then French Guinea, on 15 June 1945, the son of cultivators and converts to Christianity from animism.
-He is a member of the Coniaguis ethnic group in northern Guinea.
+He is a member of the Coniagui ethnic group in northern Guinea.
 In 1957, at age 12, he entered Saint Augustine Minor Seminary in Bingerville, Ivory Coast, where he studied for three years.
 Because in 1960 relations between newly independent Guinea and the Ivory Coast were strained, he continued his studies briefly in Conakry, Guinea, at Saint Mary of Dixinn Seminary run by the Holy Ghost Fathers, until the radical government of Guinea expropriated Church property in August 1961.
 After independent study at home, the Church negotiated a place for Sarah and some fellow seminarians at a government-run school in Kindia in March 1962 and then won the right to open a seminary, where Sarah earned his baccalaureate in 1964.
 In September of that year he was sent to study at the Grand Seminary in Nancy, France.
-Again deteriorating international relations, this time between Guinea and France, forced him to interrupt his studies, and he completed his theological studies in Sébikotane, Senegal, between October 1967 and June 1969.
+Again, deteriorating international relations, this time between Guinea and France, forced him to interrupt his studies, and he completed his theological studies in Sébikotane, Senegal, between October 1967 and June 1969.
 From 1969 to 1974 he studied at the Pontifical Gregorian University in Rome, where he obtained a licentiate in theology, except for the year 1971 which he spent at the Studium Biblicum Franciscanum of Jerusalem, where he obtained a licentiate in Sacred Scriptures.

-Sarah speaks French, English and Italian fluently.
+Sarah speaks French, English, Spanish and Italian fluently.

-Presbytariate and episcopate
+Presbyterate and episcopate

 Sarah was ordained to the priesthood on 20 July 1969, and incardinated in the Diocese of Conakry.
 On 13 August 1979, Pope John Paul II appointed him Metropolitan Archbishop of Conakry.
 He was consecrated bishop on 8 December 1979 by Cardinal Giovanni Benelli.
 He served as Conakry's bishop for more than twenty years and during that tenure filled terms as president of the Guinean bishops' conference and of the Episcopal Conference of West Africa.

-Archbishop under dictatorship of Sékou Touré
+Archbishop under the dictatorship of Sékou Touré

-Sarah served as archbishop under the dictatorship of Ahmed Sékou Touré, who put Sarah on a death-list before dying in 1984.
-However, despite the persecutions of priests and laymen, Sarah worked to maintain the Church as the one institution that was independent of the dictatorship.
+Sarah served as archbishop under the dictatorship of Ahmed Sékou Touré, who put Sarah on a death list before dying in 1984.
+However, despite the persecution of priests and laymen, Sarah worked to maintain the Church as the one institution that was independent of the dictatorship.
 In his book God or Nothing, Sarah rebuked the Marxist dictatorship as a utopian scheme that brought misery and death.